evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 1. From <https://spruce.mongodb.com/>, from the More drop down, select Project Settings.
 2. Select your project from the project dropdown.
 3. From the GitHub & Commit Queue section, set the Commit Queue to Enabled.
-4. For the merge queue type, select the GitHub radio button.
-5. Add variant and task tags or regexes for the variants and tasks you wish to run when a pull request is added to the queue.
+4. Add variant and task tags or regexes for the variants and tasks you wish to run when a pull request is added to the queue.

 ### Turn on the GitHub merge queue